lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 ### 3.2 - Encode the LSP3Profile data

-Once our erc725.js initialised, we can now encode our `LSP3Profile` data.
+Once our erc725.js is initialized, we can now encode our `LSP3Profile` data.

-To do so, we use the `encodeData(...)` function, passing a `LSP3Profile: { ... } ` object with the following properties:
+To do so, we use the `encodeData(...)` function, passing an `LSP3Profile: { ... } ` object with the following properties:

 - `hashFunction`: we use `keccak256` (standard hash function).
 Since we are hashing a JSON file that contains strings, we also specify the data type as `utf8`.
-- `hash` digest of the file: obtianed after hashing the JSON file with `keccak256`.
+- `hash:` obtianed after hashing the JSON file with `keccak256`.
-- `url` of the file: this is the IPFS url of the file, obtained in **Step 2.**
+- `url` of the file: this is the IPFS URL of the file, obtained in **step 2.**

 ```javascript title="main.js"
 const Web3 = require('web3');